STU/QCD Correspondence

 Already we studied the effect of higher derivative correction on shear viscosity and conductivities of QGP.
 Now, we are ready to consider higher derivative effect on the drag force.
 By using the solution (14) one can obtain,

 where $r_{h}$ is given by the relation (15), and we used,

 with $f_{k}$ and $\mathcal{H}$ are given by the relation (14), and prime denotes derivative with respect to $r$.
-As expected, the $c_{1}=0$ limit of the $\frac{d P}{dt}$ coincides with the results of subsection 5.1.
+As expected, the $c_{1}=0$ limit of the $\dot{P}$ coincides with the results of subsection 5.1.

-In that case we draw figure of the drag force in terms of the higher derivative parameter (see Fig. 14) and find that for $c_{1}<1.5\times10^{-28}$ the effect of the higher derivative terms is to decrease the drag force, then for $c_{1}>1.5\times10^{-28}$ the value of the drag force increases.
+In that case we draw figure of the drag force in terms of the higher derivative parameter (see Fig. 14) and find that, for $c_{1}<1.5\times10^{-28}$ the effect of the higher derivative terms is to decrease the drag force, then for $c_{1}>1.5\times10^{-28}$ the value of the drag force increases.
 So, if we set $c_{1}\approx1.5\times10^{-28}$ drag force vanishes, also $c_{1}=0$ and $c_{1}\approx3\times10^{-28}$ yields to similar value of the drag force.
-Therefore, in order to obtain larger drag force than $c_{1}=0$ case we should set $c_{1}>3\times10^{-28}$.
+Therefore, in order to obtain enhanced drag force due to higher derivative terms, we should set $c_{1}>3\times10^{-28}$.
 This situation is similar for the three cases of one, two and three charged black holes.